Hi, I'm heading off travelling for 8 months to africa, australia, newzealand, and south america. I take prescription medication but am aware

 My partner also travels with needles so he has a Doctors note from back in the UK for when we fly for the people at customs.

-Hope that's helpful. almost 6 years agoAnswered by Sam via WorldNomads.com
+Hope that's helpful. over 6 years agoAnswered by Sam via WorldNomads.com